na-na-hi/renget/archive/trashcollects.md

 For added realism, try using Furtastic's negative embeddings (found [here](https://rentry.org/trashcollects#furtastic-v20)).

 ### Queasyfluff V2
->Copy/rename any existing yaml file (like the one above for Queasy V1) What's different about this version?
+>Copy/rename any existing yaml file (like the one above for Queasy V1) so it has the exact same filename as the .safetensors file.
+What's different about this version?
 >Fixed colors and CFG rescale issue
 >Follows directions a bit better